HoloInnovation/HoloRenault/README.md

 :x: Sharp 45° corners

 **Furnitures**
-:heavy_check_mark: Closed desk instead of
+:heavy_check_mark: Closed desks
 :x: Dark metal furnitures

 ## License
-This document is made available to the community for educational purposes.
+This document is made available to the community for educational purposes only.
 This document contains intellectual proprety and is protected.
 The idea and application are protected.